-ing: Etymology and pronunciation

+The variants with /n/ may be denoted in writing with an apostrophe: runnin' for running.
+Sometimes known as g-dropping, the use of variants such as these is one of the most frequently studied sociolinguistic variables in English.
+The /n/ variants are believed to descend directly from the aforementioned Old English participle suffix -ende.

 Formation

-All English verbs (except for modals and other defective verbs which do not have gerunds or participles) make the inflected form in -ing regularly.
+All English verbs (except for modals and other defective verbs that do not have gerunds or participles) make the inflected form in ‑ing regularly.
 Thus go makes going, read makes reading, fail makes failing, and so on.
 In certain cases there are spelling changes, such as doubling of consonants (as in sit → sitting) or omission of mute e (as in change → changing).
-It does not apply in the case of monosyllabic words in English that are omitting the mute e (as in be → being, and age becoming ageing or aging).
+It does not apply in the case of monosyllabic words in English that are omitting the mute e (as in age becoming ageing, though aging is also found).
 For details of these rules, see English verbs.

 Uses

 The -ing form of a verb has both noun uses and adjectival (or adverbial) uses.
 In either case it may function as a non-finite verb (for example, by taking direct objects), or as a pure noun or adjective.
 When it behaves as a non-finite verb, it is called a gerund in the noun case, and a present participle in the adjectival or adverbial case.
 Uses as pure noun or adjective may be called deverbal uses.

 The distinctions between these uses are explained in the following sections.